Written by: Mobeen Akram - National New Homes Account Director

 Some councils may prioritise the allocation of First Homes discounts to essential workers, those on lower incomes, or people who already live in the area.

-Builder incentives schemes
+Builder incentive schemes

-While there are a few government incentive schemes available to help you buy a new build house, there are plenty of developer led initiatives available too.
+While there are a few government incentive schemes available to help you buy a new build house, there are plenty of developer-led initiatives available too.

 Part exchange your house